DataDog/hiring-engineers/answers.md

 **Key documentation**:
 * [Integrations > MySQL](https://docs.datadoghq.com/integrations/mysql/#setup)

 Time to give my Agent some more infrastructure to report on!
-I went ahead MySQL by installing MySQL Community Server 8.0.19 and creating a database called `datadog_db`.
+I went ahead with MySQL by installing MySQL Community Server 8.0.19 and creating a database called `datadog_db`.
 Following the MySQL Integration instructions was straightforward and just required creation of a config file for MySQL (`/etc/datadog-agent/conf.d/mysql.d/conf.yaml`).

 Since my Datadog agent was running in a Docker container, I configured the server as `host.docker.internal`, rather than the `127.0.0.1` recommended in the documentation (though I may have just been able to use port mapping to successfully use `127.0.0.1`).